 When Marchant meets Katrina outside General Lemaza's villa, he comments "Time had a wallet at his back all right Wherein he puts alms for oblivion.
 Well, these few moments had to go in and be forgot as soon as done." slightly re-writing what Ulysses says to Achilles in Troilus and Cressida, Act II Scene III.

 The source of all these quotations is not supplied; the reader is expected to know Shakespeare.
-This is the only book in which Canning indulges in this kind of literary play, though in The Satan Sampler the characters throw quotations at each other.
+This is the only book in which Canning indulges in this kind of literary play, though in one other book, The Satan Sampler the way the characters throw quotations at each other acquires significance for the plot.